ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.1-text_classification/0_README.md

 "& quot ; the universe living , ' conscious , ' old . and cares lots ways .& quot ; drunvalo melchizedek .",
 ````
-2. We built a text classifier using sklearn's simple LogisticRegression.
+2.We built a text classifier using sklearn's simple LogisticRegression.
 Can you include a decision tree learner now and compare the f1 score with the logistic regression model built earlier?

     ```python
     from sklearn.tree import DecisionTreeClassifier